 The consequences of missing the statute of limitations can be severe:

-• Insurance Company Tactics: Insurers may delay negotiations hoping you run out the clock.
+- Insurance Company Tactics: Insurers may delay negotiations, hoping you run out of time.

 Acting promptly can significantly improve your chances of a successful outcome.
 The earlier the personal injury lawyers at Munley Law get involved, the more thoroughly we can build your case.